Semantic Consistent Language Gaussian Splatting for Point-Level Open-vocabulary Querying: Related Work

-In computer vision, several open-sourced foundation models have become the bedrock of many works.
+Several open-sourced foundation models~\cite{clip, dino, sam1, sam2} have become the bedrock of many works~\cite{conceptfusion, cen2023segment, ji2025fastlgs}.
 These foundation models' capabilities can either be used directly or their features can be distilled into another model.
 In language and vision, CLIP~\cite{clip} is a model that is capable of encoding images and natural language text to the same embedding space.
-Using this joint embedding space, they demonstrate zero-shot capability for image classification, which later is generalized to segmentation~\cite{zhou2022extract} and language segmentation (LSeg)~\cite{lseg}.
+Using this joint embedding space, they demonstrate zero-shot capability for image classification, which is later generalized to segmentation~\cite{zhou2022extract} and language segmentation (LSeg)~\cite{lseg}.

 In the area of image segmentation, the Segment Anything Model (SAM)~\cite{sam1} is a notable foundation model.
 SAM's segmentation capabilities have been adapted and extended to 3D tasks.
 Recent works~\cite{cen2023segment, kim2024garfield} have leveraged SAM to integrate semantic information into NeRFs, enabling the extraction of 3D masks for target objects.
 Other approaches~\cite{liu2024segment,he2025segpoint} have incorporated semantic features into point clouds, enhancing object representation and segmentation in 3D.
-The process in 3D Gaussian Splatting~\cite{3dgs} has further motivated studies~\cite{gu2025egolifter, ye2025gaussian, cen2023saga,ji2024segment,zhang2024egogaussian, shen2025flashsplat} focus on object representation in both 3D and 4D, including advancements in interactive segmentation and object tracking.
+The process in 3D Gaussian Splatting~\cite{3dgs} has further motivated studies~\cite{ye2025gaussian, ji2024segment} that focus on object representation in both 3D and 4D, including advancements in interactive segmentation and object tracking.
 Recently, SAM2~\cite{sam2} extended SAM's capability to tracking of masklets, \ie, consistent masks across both space and time.
-In this work, we leverage masklets extracted by SAM2 to provide consistent guidance for training the language Gaussians.